DSE-511-Chicago-Crime/Data-Analysis/README.md

 ## Overview
 An analysis of crime records from Chicago in the years 2019, 2020, and 2021 (up to Nov.
 14).

+An analysis of the most district has more crime numbers.

 proposal.pdf contains more information on motivation and research questions.

 ## Requirements